 If you wish to use either variety in animated light shows, be sure to opt for dimmable bulbs.
 The LED varieties also have a wider variety of effects and finishes than their incandescent counterparts.
+The LED versions of the C7 & C9 strings utilize approximately 1/10th of the wattage of the incandescent versions, so you can usually utilize about 10 times as many bulbs on one run of LEDs vs. incandescent options.

 Decorating Ideas for C7 Bulbs

 For parties, they create a festive retro look, strung along walkways on stakes or hanging from trees as a kind of canopy.
 Their vintage look is also a good fit for holiday displays for historic buildings.
-The opaque colored bulbs even look good unlit.
+The opaque bulbs even look good unlit.

 Decorating Ideas for C9 Bulbs